 Isabella Stewart Gardner Museum Robbery

-Investigators still don’t know who pulled off the greatest art theft of the century at the Isabella Stewart Gardner Museum in Boston.
-But they have a pretty good idea how they did it.
+It’s been 25 years since the Isabella Stewart Gardner Museum robbery in March 1990.
+And while investigators still don’t know who pulled off the greatest art theft of the century at the Isabella Stewart Gardner Museum in Boston, they have a pretty good idea how they did it.

 There were a number of visits to the museum, probably by women.
 They would use women because women blend in much more easily.
 Among art museum visitors, women far outnumber men.
 They could have been sent alone or in pairs.
 They might even be part of a bus tour group.
 They bought the guidebooks and rented the audiocassettes for the ape tours and drifted around looking over the galleries that were going to be hit and the paintings that were going to be taken.
 Meanwhile somebody else was checking out the museum security: What guards are on at night?
 When do the shifts change?
 When is the best time to go in?
 That kind of inside information could have been picked up in casual conversation from someone who had worked at the museum.
 When they had it all together, they picked the date.
 A weekend is always a favorite time for criminals and a holiday weekend such as St. Patrick’s Day is perfect.